ChrstphrHll/npc_gen/students/Alinea Hellsturn.md

   int: 15
   str: 13
   wis: 7
-track: Assault
-trait: I change my mood or my mind as quickly as I change key in a song.
-trait1: Merciful
-trait2: Sloppy
 year: 5
+guild: Alderden
+partyID: 11
 ---
 # Alinea Hellsturn
 ---
 ### Description
 - 5th year Elf Ranger in Alderden
-- straight brunette hair that's braided with violet ribbon (med), Brown eyes, and Tan skin
+- straight brunette hair that's braided with violet ribbon (med), Amber eyes, and Tan skin
 - Is Merciful and Sloppy, and has Renewal as their ideal

 ### Organizations